(Photo Courtesy of Maryland Athletics)

 After a few stagnant years, 2010 had to come in a shake up the whole college lacrosse landscape moves being made all over the place.
 First off, the old Big East added lacrosse with Georgetown, Notre Dame, Providence, Rutgers, St. John’s, Syracuse, and Villanova all joining in.
 That one move put holes in the CAA, ECAC, MAAC, and GWLL.

 The biggest shake from the Big East move was seen in the GWLL as the conference folded entirely.
-Air Force, Bellarmine, Denver, and Ohio State all moved to the ECAC following the conference folding.
-Quinnipiac joined Bryant, Mount St. Mary’s, Robert Morris, Sacred Heart, and Wagner to form the first NEC lacrosse conference in 2010, but thry didn’t play a full conference season until 2011.
+Air Force, Bellarmine, Quinnipiac, Denver, and Ohio State all moved to the ECAC following the conference folding.
 Additionally, the ECAC saw Penn State and UMass leave for the CAA and the MAAC added Detroit Mercy to replace Providence.

-Shortly after that big shakeup in 2010, things started to move once again as Jacksonville joined the MAAC and Saint Joseph’s also joined the CAA in 2011.
+Shortly after that big shakeup in 2010, things started to move once again.
+In 2011, Quinnipiac moved to the NEC from the ECAC, Wagner and Mount St. Mary’s leave the MAAC for the NEC, and Jacksonville joins the MAAC.
+Saint Joseph’s also joined the CAA in 2011, as well.

 Also, in 2013 Michigan became the last team to join the ECAC conference.